cbacken/java-interview/README.md

 Step 1: Implement a very simple Rule processing engine.
 We have already provided the basic interface API.

-Step 2: Add a unit test to very quick test the rule engine.
+Step 2: Add a unit test to test the rules engine.